 After spending a good chunk of my time investigating this company, I can say with confidence that they’re delivering what they advertise on their label.

 What impresses me the most about this artesian water brand is its naturally high pH.
-If you’re someone who’s suffering from reflux disease and heartburn, this water is a good choice.
-It has the most positive reviews written by reflux sufferers of any bottled water brand I’ve come across.
+If you’re someone who’s suffering from reflux disease and heartburn, this water is worth a look.

 And in case you want to see how Evamor bottles its water: